2 Kings 21 – The Wicked Reigns of Manasseh and Amon

 a.
 He rebuilt the high places which Hezekiah his father had destroyed: Manasseh opposed the reforms of his father Hezekiah and he brought Judah back into terrible idolatry.

 i.
-This shows us that repentance and reform and revival are not permanent standing conditions.
+This shows us that repentance, reform, and revival are not permanent standing conditions.
 What is accomplished at one time can be opposed and turned back at another time.

 b.
 He raised up altars for Baal, and made a wooden image: Manasseh did not want to imitate his godly father.
 Instead, he imitated one of the very worst kings of Israel: Ahab.
 He embraced the same state-sponsored worship of Baal and Asherah (honored with a wooden image) that marked the reign of Ahab.